nvnivs/jarbas/README.md

 1. Create a `.chef/node.json` from `.chef/node.example.json` with all the required attributes.
 2. Execute `./deploy.sh`

+To run a single recipe pass the recipe name as a parameter

 ## Pre-requisites

 * Git: You need to check stuff out somewhow